picturepan2/devices.css/README.md

 Go to [Demo page](https://picturepan2.github.io/devices.css/) to copy the device HTML source code and paste it to anywhere you want.

 You can add any content or screenshots to the `device-content`div.
 The resolution aspect ratios are based on real ones.

+## Custom

+You can custom Devices.css by modifing SASS .scss files located in `src` folder.

 ## Browser support
 Devices.css uses [Autoprefixer](https://github.com/postcss/autoprefixer) to make most styles compatible with earlier browsers.
 For best compatibility, these browsers are recommended: